ice-wm/man/icewmbg.md

 ## SPECIFIC OPTIONS

-Where multiple values can be given for images or colours, they are separated by commas.
+Where multiple values can be given for images or colours, they are separated by comma's.
 Each such value may be enclosed in double quotes.
-When _FILE_ is a directory then all images from that directory are used in sorted order.
+If _FILE_ is a directory, all images from that directory are used in sorted order.
-If the value starts with an exclamation mark, as in _!FILE_, then the images from the directory _FILE_ are permuted randomly.
+If the value starts with an exclamation mark, as in _!FILE_, the images from the directory _FILE_ are permuted randomly.
-Image file names or directory names may have wildcards, which will be expanded according to [glob(7)](https://manned.org/glob.7).
+Image file names or directory names may have [glob(7)](https://manned.org/glob.7) wildcards,

 - **-p**, **--replace**